xbeat/Machine-Learning/README.md

 Introduction to Reinforcement Learning

 Reinforcement Learning (RL) is a machine learning paradigm where an agent learns to make decisions by interacting with an environment.
 The agent receives feedback in the form of rewards or penalties, allowing it to improve its decision-making over time.
 This approach is inspired by behavioral psychology and has applications in robotics, game playing, and autonomous systems.

+## From LLMs to Agentic RAG

+Introduction to Large Language Models (LLMs)

+Large Language Models are AI systems trained on vast amounts of text data to understand and generate human-like text.
+They form the foundation for many modern natural language processing tasks.

 ## GraphRAG Graph-based NLP with Python